MTG/freesound/README.md

        freesound-data/previews/
        freesound-data/analysis/

 4. Download [Freesound development similarity index](https://drive.google.com/file/d/1ydJUUXbQZbHrva4UZd3C05wDcOXI7v1m/view?usp=sharing) and the [Freesound tag recommendation models](https://drive.google.com/file/d/1snaktMysCXdThWKkYuKWoGc_Hk2BElmz/view?usp=sharing) and place their contents under `freesound-data/similarity_index/` and `freesound-data/tag_recommendation_models` directories respectively (you'll need to create the directories).
-You should get permission to download these files from Freesound admins.

 5. Rename `freesound/local_settings.example.py` file, so you can customise Django settings if needed and create a `.env` file with your local user UID and other useful settings.
 These other settings include `COMPOSE_PROJECT_NAME` and `LOCAL_PORT_PREFIX` which can be used to allow parallel local installations running on the same machine (provided that these to variables are different in the local installations), and `FS_BIND_HOST` which you should set to `0.0.0.0` if you need to access your local Freesound services from a remote machine.